AidanHilt/PersonalMonorepo/nix/server-setup/bootstrap/README.md

     * ```curl https://raw.githubusercontent.com/AidanHilt/PersonalMonorepo/refs/heads/feat/staging-cluster-setup/nix/server-setup/bootstrap/configuration.nix > /etc/nixos/configuration.nix```
     This will add a few tools we'll use later in the process to our `configuration.nix`.
 This needs to be run with some kind of root access
     * ```nixos-rebuild switch```
     Actually applies our new configuration.nix.
 You shouldn't even need to reboot!
+Make sure to add a `sudo` if you're not running as root
 2. sfasdfasdf